 Opened in 1892, its impressive iron and brick structure topped by an oval roof is still standing above the genuine atmosphere of this former working-class neighbourhood of Barcelona.

 The products on display mirror the cosmopolitan soul of the Graçia neighbourhood and, unlike at the other two markets, here I found a very slow pace.
 Several stands were closed and locals chatted with the sellers at the open ones while kids enjoyed a ride on the whirligigs.

 From time to time, several events are organized inside the Abaceria Market, such as the ‘tapas night’, when all the sellers turn their stands into tapas bars and offer creative tapas made from their own fresh products.
-They even put on opera concerts, like the one in this video:

 The best-kept secret of Barcelona’s foodie scene is hidden behind a graffiti-covered door on a bustling back street in the nightlife district of Raval.
 Entering inside a former copper cable factory, we hesitantly walked through several neglected alleys, following music that enticed us upstairs along a not-so-inviting staircase.

 Once the smell of humidity was replaced by an intriguing scent of Catalan cuisine, we found the (industrial) door to the most amazing loft ever, where Xavi and his Swiss partner Nico run a spectacular home restaurant.

 Way before trying their tasty menu inspired by Antoni Gaudì, I was already seduced by the big industrial windows and the amazing furniture adorning the wide room, at the end of which, right in front of the kitchen island, an exclusive table for three awaited us.

 Impolitely enough, I began taking pictures of every corner of that awesome apartment; those guys got me at ‘welcome to our house’.
 Already excited by the vintage-furniture experience, I almost forgot that a seven-course meal awaited us.